ZEISS Planetarium Talks

 After finishing my bachelor's degree in economics and languages in Zwickau and in Spain, I completed my master's degree at Saarland University in Saarbrücken and in France in 2014.
 As part of an internship, I then joined a company for electrical components near Strasbourg, and after my studies I worked in supply chain management at a large site of the company in France.

 Seven years ago, I returned to my hometown of Jena.
-Of course, I had already visited a planetarium during kindergarten and school, and my youth inauguration took place there too.
-The planetarium and the stars were present in my life from a very early age: my father is a design engineer in the Planetarium division at ZEISS.
+Of course, I had already visited a planetarium during kindergarten and school and my Jugendweihe [ceremony in which teenagers are given adult social status in the former GDR] took place there too.
+The planetarium and the stars were present in my life from a very early age: my father is a design engineer in the Planetarium department at ZEISS.
 He often took me and my brother to places without light in the evening, usually to the mountains around Jena, to show us the stars.
 He taught us how to recognize the most important constellations and how to find our way from one star to another.
 I am delighted that we are now colleagues.

 We have everything here on site.
 Our demo dome is currently being completely rebuilt and modernized.
 It will be equipped with the latest systems for our international meeting with planetarium customers from all over the world this summer.
 The starry sky under the dome will then shine even more brightly and offer customers an even better experience.